opentok/opentok-android-sdk-samples/README.md

     mStreams = new ArrayList<Stream>();

 A *Stream* object represents an audio-video stream in the OpenTok session.
-This app subscribes to only one stream at a time, and it uses this ArrayList to subscribe to a new stream if the a subscribed stream drops from the session.
+This app subscribes to only one stream at a time, and it uses this ArrayList to subscribe to a new stream if the subscribed stream drops from the session.

 ### Initializing a Session object and connecting to an OpenTok session

-The code then calls a method to instantiate an a Session object and connection to the OpenTok session:
+The code then calls a method to instantiate a Session object and connection to the OpenTok session:

     private void sessionConnect() {
         if (mSession == null) {